 Producer Mike McNulty is Investigative Researcher and Producer of “Waco: A New Revelation.”
 His previous investigative work about Waco earned him an Emmy Award and an Academy Award nomination and Best Documentary of the Year Award from the International Film Association.
 Mike has in-depth knowledge of the informational and technical demands of documentary productions.

 “Our production staff will include my old friend Attorney David Hardy from the Waco days,” McNulty writes on his blog.
 “Having worked with the Justice department in the past as a Federal Attorney for the EPA, David is our best resource on Holder’s Justice Department and the other US attorneys involved.”

-Knowledgeable gun rights activists are familiar with Mr. Hardy’s work, his “Of Arms and the Law” blog, and his many contributions including law review articles, books, and his own documentary, “In Search of the Second Amendment.”
+Gun Rights Examiner and War on Guns readers, as well as all knowledgeable gun rights activists, are familiar with Mr. Hardy’s work, his “Of Arms and the Law” blog, and his many contributions including law review articles, books, and his own documentary, “In Search of the Second Amendment.”

 That said, the film may not get made.
 Funding for documentaries has always been difficult to obtain without well-resourced backers, and interest in the film community and among their foundation and individual benefactors in exposing the government’s part in sanctioning “gunwalking” is practically nonexistent.
 In order to deal with that reality, McNulty has turned to us.